-In 2006, Sturbridge created a Field Study Subcommittee to examine the field situation in town and propose changes to address identified needs.
+In 2007, Sturbridge created a Field Study Subcommittee to examine the field situation in town and propose changes to address identified needs.
 Recommendations included creating a playground area near the Town Barn fields, changing Turner's Field from a baseball to a softball field, and turning two baseball fields at Burgess Elementary School into one regulation baseball field and a small T-ball field.
-According to the Subcommittee's 2007 report, if all of the proposed changes were made, the Town would still need to six new fields.
+According to the Subcommittee's 2007 report, if all of the proposed changes were made, the Town would still need to add six new fields.

 Recently, the Recreation Committee selected a designer to develop plans for the construction of new fields on the Shepard property on Route 15 and behind the DPW garage facility.
-These plans, as described in the Open Space and recreation chapter, will go to Town Meeting for approval in April 2011.
 If these new fields are built, the Recreation Coordinator anticipates there being a need for additional maintenance staff.
 Changing the Coordinator position into one that is full-time or adding paid staff would also increase the Recreation Department's ability to handle day-to-day responsibilities as well as any new responsibilities resulting from the creation of new fields.

-Senior Center/Council on Aging
+Senior Center/Council on Aging24